ksahlin/isONcorrect/README.md

 isONcorrect
 ===========

-isONcorrect is a tool for error-corecting  Oxford Nanopore cDNA reads.
+isONcorrect is a tool for error-correcting  Oxford Nanopore cDNA reads.
 It is designed to handle highly variable coverage and exon variation within reads and achieves about a 0.5-1% median error rate after correction (see [preprint]() for details).
-It leverages reagions shared between reads from different isoforms acheve low error rates even for low abundant transcripts. [preprint]().
+It leverages regions shared between reads from different isoforms achieve low error rates even for low abundant transcripts.
+See [preprint]() for details.

 Processing and error correction of full-length ONT cDNA reads is acheved by the pipeline of running [pychopper](https://github.com/nanoporetech/pychopper) --> [isONclust](https://github.com/ksahlin/isONclust) --> [isONcorrect](https://github.com/ksahlin/isONcorrect)